AbinashBishoyi/FreeRapid/etc/readme.txt

     X ignore this exception in the app.log
 - Linux users reported not showing icon in tray on Linux X the only one known solution for this problem could be an upgrade JRE to version 1.6.0_10-rc or higher
+- limitation: version 0.7x is not usable once you are using version 0.8 or newer (the only possible solution is to remove configuration files)

 IV.
 Troubleshooting
 =======================================